 Successful entrepreneurs are not afraid of making mistakes because they see it as an opportunity to learn and improve.
-They don’t focus on blame and retribution, and instead work on finding solutions to rectify the mistake and prevent it from happening again.
+They don’t focus on blame and retribution and instead, work on finding solutions to rectify the mistake and prevent it from happening again.

 14. They seek out help when needed.

 Successful entrepreneurs realize that they don’t know everything.
 They will pull in resources and seek the advice of experts to help them achieve their goals.
-They know that they key to getting things done is to find the right people who can do the job.
+They know that the key to getting things done is to find the right people who can do the job.
 They understand their strengths and weaknesses – and find people who can complement them in areas that they need the most.

 15. They have the willingness and capacity to persevere.

 Entrepreneurs possess a high level of energy, sustainable over long hours to make the business successful.
 They welcome the responsibility that goes to owning a business.
 They are tenacious, always finding a way to display persistence or able to dig deep within oneself to find it.
 When things don’t go their way, they are able to handle thousands of rejections along the journey.